Yashwitha-19/SocialMedia-MentalHealth-DSS/README.md

-# SocialMedia-MentalHealth-DSS
+# Social Media Mental Health DSS

-Decision Support System for Social Media and Mental Health
+This project studies how social media usage affects mental health using data analysis and visualizations.